-As he closes in on his doctorate degree at UC Davis, Jordan Rode ’14 looks back at Dominican and the advantages and opportunities it afforded.
+Now an Emergency Medicine Physician at the University of Utah Health, Jordan Rode ’14 looks back at Dominican and the advantages and opportunities it afforded.

-“Dominican gave me an individualized education that I have noticed the majority of my peers in medical school were not given,” says Jordan, who recently completed a Family Medicine rotation at Plumas District Hospital in Quincy, CA. “While their lectures were hundreds of people in a giant hall, mine were 30 students in an intimate environment with immediate access to the professor for discussion.
+“Dominican gave me an individualized education that I have noticed the majority of my peers in medical school were not given,” says Jordan, who earned his doctorate from U.C.
+Davis Medical School in 2020.
+“While their lectures were hundreds of people in a giant hall, mine were 30 students in an intimate environment with immediate access to the professor for discussion.
 I felt that I left Dominican with a very collaborative mindset, which has translated to better patient care and comfort with patient interactions.”